pmilet/domainevents/README.md

   Match match = new Match(bus);
   Outcome outcome = new Outcome(bus);
    ```
-  To trigger an event immediately we should use the typed Publish method:
+  To trigger an event immediately we should use the Publish method:

   ```cs
     //publish an event notifying that the match ended and Player1 is the winner _bus.Publish<MatchEnded>(new MatchEnded(PlayerType.Player1));
  ```
- To record a delayed event we should use the typed Add method :
+ To record a delayed event we should use the Add method :

   ```cs
     //delayed event to notify of the move choosen by the player _bus.Add<PlayMade>(new PlayMade( _player, play ));
 ```
-To trigger all the delayed events we should use the typed Commit method (only the delayed events of the type will be triggered):
+To trigger all the delayed events we should use the Commit method (only the delayed events of the specified type will be triggered):
 ```cs
     //commit all registered delayed events
     _bus.Commit<PlayMade>();